kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

   - Update automation to add issues to the correct Enhancement Tracking Board.
 Open a PR into [kubernetes/test-infra](https://github.com/kubernetes/test-infra) with the following changes:
     - Update the [`GITHUB_PROJECT_BETA_NUMBER`](https://github.com/kubernetes/test-infra/blob/3de59f96b327c87c6d23a7308abc785268931707/config/jobs/kubernetes/sig-k8s-infra/trusted/sig-release-release-team-jobs/release-team-periodics.yaml#L20-L21) variable used by automation to identity the enhancements tracking board for the current release.
     - Enable the test-infra job that syncs enhancements to the GitHub project board based on the `lead-opted-in` label.
 Update the name of the [periodic-sync-enhancements-github-project](https://github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes/sig-k8s-infra/trusted/sig-release-release-team-jobs/release-team-periodics.yaml#L2) cronjob with the version number of the release and enable the cronjob by commenting the impossible cron and uncommenting the `interval`.
 You can see how this was done for the v1.29 release cycle in [this commit](https://github.com/kubernetes/test-infra/pull/30528/files#diff-9d86ca0a46a2f74a2cf59fff3d18cbba57b5b3489ecc00c36b03f6b6a0c2ac3a).
-      - **Make sure you remove the `lead-opted-in` label from all the KEPs of the previous release before enabling the job.
-Otherwise KEPs from the previous cycle will be populated in the board.**
+      > Note: Make sure you remove the `lead-opted-in` label from all the KEPs of the previous release before enabling the job.
+Otherwise KEPs from the previous cycle will be populated in the board.
 - Create a shortlink for the Tracking Board
   - Create a free account on [bitly](https://bitly.com/) to create a shortlink for the new Enhancement Tracking Board following the pattern `k8sxyy-enhancements`, e.g. <https://bit.ly/k8s127-enhancements>.
 - Make a [pull request](https://github.com/kubernetes/sig-release/pull/1411) to add the shortlinked Enhancement Tracking Board to the current release page in [sig-release][sig-release].